abearab/QuantSeq-FWD-with-UMIs/README.md

 ```

 # Exploratory data analysis
 Jupyter!
-Make sure to install [Jupyter](https://anaconda.org/anaconda/jupyter) and [`nb_conda_kernels`](https://anaconda.org/conda-forge/nb_conda_kernels) in the base environment.
+Make sure to install [Jupyter](https://anaconda.org/anaconda/jupyter) and [`nb_conda_kernels`](https://anaconda.org/conda-forge/nb_conda_kernels) in the base environment or build seprate environment for that.
 Using `nb_conda_kernels`, you can have one Jupyter installed in your system and launch different python or R kernels for any created conda environments even in a single notebook.

 You only need `ipykernel`, `numpy` and `pandas` in each environment in addition to your own packages.
 ```bash